e-roder/pycastblaster/README.md

 ## Refresh Behavior
 Currently there's no support for refreshing the list of images or adjusting the slideshow time while running, but it's on the TODO list.

+## Using with Docker
+Included are two example files for use with Docker: dockerfile and docker-compose.yaml.

+dockerfile assumes...
+-There's a config_example.yaml file adjacent to it (config_example.yaml is conveniently included).

+docker-compose.yaml assumes...
+-You have named your docker image 'pycastblaster'
+-The images you want to cast are in /media/nas/images